Strawb3rryjam/QuickSnip/README.md

 ## ✨ Features

 - Live camera feed with photo capture
-- Fun filter effects and overlays
+- Fun stickers and photo strip customization!
 - Instant photo preview and download
 - Responsive design for mobile and desktop